How to Run MTP Models: Multi-Token Prediction Guide

 #### Run your MTP model

-Inference and MTP settings should be auto-set when using Unsloth Studio, however you can still change it manually.
-You can also edit the context length, chat template and other settings.
+Inference, MTP and speculative **decoding settings** should be auto-set when using Unsloth Studio, however you can still change it manually.
+You can also edit speculative decoding, the context length, chat template and other settings in the right side bar.

 For more information, you can view our [Unsloth Studio inference guide](/docs/new/studio/chat.md).
 Below, the 2-bit Qwen3.6 MTP GGUF made 10+ tool calls, searched 10 sites and executed Python code: